LeviScoffie/Learning-REACT-BASICS/README.md

 - ES modules is a feature in JavaScript that lets you break up your code into individual JavaScript files.
 Modules provide a better way to organize and maintain your code, as well as provide scope for your variables, functions, and classes.

 - Each module has its own scope so do the necessary imports.

+#### Data Flow RoadMap
+- To store data, we created a state; if any other child component needs access to that state we pass it down using props.
+From `Parent` components to `Child` components via **props**.

+- We can now lift state up.
+When two or more components need access to the same state, we'll lift the state up to a shared parent component so that they both have acces to that state.

+- For example `Header` component displays the _title_ and _total number of players_.
+We could add a stat component that displays the number of players and the total score; therefore the stat component needs access to the score state.

+- Learn how to communicate bewteen components.
+So the score state lifted up to the App component, the counter needs a way to tell the parent component that the score needs to change.

+- To communicate data from a child to a parent we can pass functions as props.
+- So in the `App` component we'll create a `handleScore()` func. that will change the state. we'll pass the func down to `Counter` as a prop.
+So when the `+` or `-` button is clicked a state change is invoked at the App component level.

+- When two or more components need access to the same state, we move the state into their common parent.
+This is called "lifting state up".

+- we'll refactor the Counter's event handlers, and implement new props in the Player and Counter components that will act as callback functions.
+- Counter needs to update a state that lives way above it which is the `App` component.
+- The Parent passes down  a callback function  as a prop.

+These funcs help you communicate events and changes to your data, upwards while data contnues to flow downwards.